THE PHILIPPINES

 Item Monthly Cost (PHP) Notes

-Groceries 25,000 For two people, mostly home-cooked meals including household essentials.
+Groceries 25,000 For one person, mostly home-cooked meals including household essentials.

 Dining Out 6,000 Restaurant and casual dining spread across the month.